Meridan Plains suburb profile

 Meridan Plains rental market trends

-The rental market in Meridan Plains has experienced moderate growth, with house rents increasing by 4.5% over the past year to $700 per week, while unit rents have risen by 6.2% to $630 per week.
-This steady growth reflects the suburb's appeal, offering a balanced lifestyle with proximity to essential amenities and natural attractions.
+The rental market in Meridan Plains has experienced moderate growth, with house rents increasing by 6.1% over the past year to $700 per week, while unit rents have risen by 5.8% to $550 per week.
+This steady growth reflects the suburb's appeal, supported by its strategic location and ongoing development, making it an attractive option for both renters and investors.

 Suburbs near Meridan Plains